Facing up to climate change reality, the emerging political order and the hope conundrum – a review of Climate Leviathan by Wainwright and Mann

-- First, technology; the expanded role of renewable energy, geoengineering, nuclear fusion and future, speculative, NETs are spoken about with much conviction.
+First, technology; the expanded role of renewable energy, geoengineering, nuclear power and future, speculative, NETs are spoken about with much conviction.

 Both are still being talked about as ways to keep global warming below 2 °C, ways of averting ‘dangerous’ climate change.

 Believing that consumerism is near an end and/or that miracle technologies will emerge is not quite blind faith, but they both seem to be spurious hopes.
 This is not to say we shouldn’t continue to promote the benefits of renewable energy and question consumerist culture, we absolutely should.
 The plusses are obvious and climate change mitigation is not the only reason to make changes in these areas.
 But, if we go on telling people that ‘dangerous’ climate change can be averted (through behaviour change, technology, or by any other means), at some point soon we are going to start sounding ridiculous.
 Why?
 Because, as explored in part one, 3 °C or more of warming - ‘dangerous’ climate change - looks inevitable.